-The chimney cap is a protective covering or housing for the top of the chimney intended to prevent the entry of rain, snow, animals, birds and to help prevent downdrafts.
-The crown is the cement like material at the top of the chimney that marries the brickwork with the flue tile.
+The chimney cap is a protective covering or housing for the top of the chimney intended to prevent the entry of rain, snow, animals, birds and to help prevent downdrafts of cold air.
+The crown is the cement-like material at the top of the chimney that marries the brickwork with the flue tile.
 The crown’s primary function is to shed water away from the chimney to protect the brickwork.

 Chimneys are constantly exposed to the elements, and water is a major factor.
 Missing or eroded mortar joints and loose brick are other symptoms that chimney repair is needed to prevent further deterioration.
 Tuckpointing, rebuilding and masonry repairs are some solutions to maintaining the safety and integrity of your chimney.